 If roles were reversed and Khabib was the one aggressing against McGregor and his family and his values, no one would vilify Conor if he were to retaliate eventually.
 Why?
 Because Conor is the supposed poster boy.

-TRT World, Tallha AbdulRazzaq perfectly addresses the hypocrisy of MMA fans and the UFC.
+In a piece written for TRT World, Tallha AbdulRazzaq perfectly addresses the hypocrisy of MMA fans and the UFC.

 "Conor has been extraordinarily violent outside of the cage, racist, Islamophobic, and generally abusive in a manner that transcends the trash talk that these fights are famous for.